Type 21 frigate: Modifications

-When they entered service, the Type 21s were criticized for being under-armed in relation to their size and cost.
+MoD discovered the error in weight and Vertical Centre of Gravity about 6 months after the first of class was launched.
+When they entered service, the Type 21s were criticised for being under-armed in relation to their size and cost.
 A programme was put in hand to increase their firepower by fitting four French-built MM38 Exocet anti-ship missiles.
 These were sited in front of the bridge screen aft of the forecastle, displacing the Corvus countermeasure launchers to amidships.
 This improvement was quickly carried out to all ships of the class during their build period except Amazon, Antelope and Ambuscade; Amazon and Ambuscade were fitted with Exocet in 1984/85.
 The Exocets were located in two pairs and the missiles would deploy across the ship and clear the opposite side of the vessel to their launchers in flight.

-However, by the late 1970s it was clear the commercially designed Type 21 had 'insufficient margin' of weight and space when compared to the allowances customary in in-house Royal Navy warship designs for major modernization of the type being applied to the broad-beam Leander frigates, which included the replacement of the subsonic Seacat missiles with anti-missile Sea Wolf missiles to counter Soviet anti-ship missiles and the fitting of the Type 2016 bow sonar.
-The Type 21 could be fitted with either the 2016 sonar or Sea Wolf but not both.
-Five modernization proposals for the Type 21s were considered by the Royal Navy but rejected by 1979, when it was 'reluctantly' decided not to modernize the class, and it was estimated that they would be laid up by 1988.
+The design error in weight and stability had more than wiped out the margins that had been intended for replacing Seacat by the more capable Seawolf and the Type 2016 bow sonar.
+The ships lacked the margins of weight and space customary to in-house Royal Navy warship designs for major modernization.

+Five modernisation proposals for the Type 21s were considered by the Royal Navy but rejected by 1979, when it was 'reluctantly' decided not to modernize the class, and it was estimated that they would be laid up by 1988.

 The small Wasp helicopter was replaced by the vastly more capable Westland Lynx when it became available.
 Compared to the Wasp, the Lynx was faster and carried its own sensors, plus more and better weapons.
 As and when ships came in for refit, ship-launched anti-submarine torpedoes were also fitted (though not in Amazon), in the form of two STWS-1 triple-tube launchers capable of firing United States USN/NATO-standard Mark 44 or Mark 46 torpedoes.
 After the Falklands War, two more 20 mm Oerlikon guns were mounted on some ships of the class, one each side of the hangar, to provide extra close-in armament.
 The first of these guns was actually salvaged from the wreck of Antelope by divers, and was fitted to Avenger, where it carried the slogan 'Antelope's Avenger' on its gunshield.